gardhr/blox/README.md

 # blox

-Simple array library for C
+Blox is single-header array library for C, implemented as a set of macros.

 ```
 typedef struct